 While there are many types of medical malpractice claims that can be made, here are some of the most common ones that you may encounter.

 This occurs when a doctor fails to diagnose an illness correctly or in a timely manner, which can result in serious injury or even death for the patient.
-For example, if your loved one is brought to the hospital with chest pain but the doctor fails to diagnose it as a heart attack until it’s too late, this could be considered misdiagnosis or delayed diagnosis.
+For example, if your loved one is brought to the hospital with chest pain but the medical professional fails to diagnose it as a heart attack until it’s too late, this could be considered misdagnosis or delayed diagnosis.

 Another type of medical malpractice claim is related to medication errors.
-For example, when a doctor prescribes the wrong dosage of medication or the wrong medication altogether.
+For example, when a medical professional prescribes the wrong dosage of medication or the wrong medication altogether.
 This can lead to serious side effects such as organ damage or even death.

 This occurs when a surgeon makes an error during surgery which results in personal injury or wrongful death for the patient.
 Examples include improper sterilization techniques leading to infection, operating on the wrong part of the body, leaving instruments inside a patient after surgery, performing unnecessary surgery on a patient, and anesthesia errors.